nwolverson/atom-ide-purescript/README.md

 will output psc errors.
 This can be configured to run on save, alternatively there is a 'PureScript Build' command.

+As well as this there is "fast rebuild" via `psc-ide-server` on save (by default), this will build an individual file.
+The recommended approach is to run a full build initially and after any dependency upgrades, compiler updates, etc. or when producing build artifacts, and otherwise quick build for continuous error feedback.

 ### Build configuration hints

 The default build command is